From Instagrammer to war correspondent: How Gaza crisis changed this Palestinian's life

 Q: Any instance when reporting turned out to be particularly challenging?

 The most challenging stories were ones where I was reporting the displacement and, of course, the hospital.
-There were times when I hated my job because it entailed listening to stories of children getting injured.
+There were times when I hated my job because it entailed listening to stories of children being injured.
+I hate how helpless I was as a journalist, and all I could do was report.
 I just wanted them to finish so that I could hug them.

 Once, I went to interview a 13-year-old girl, but I just couldn’t finish the interview.
 I just wanted the interview to get over and talk to her one-on-one.
 She’d got displaced five times, and every place she went to, bombing happened soon.
 Once, she was in the bathroom of a hospital when bombing happened and the ceiling fell on her.
 Imagine how traumatised this 13-year-old would be.